DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/07-part3.md

 certificates anyway’.
 Community members also perceived a lack of purpose to the organized training delivered at Papunya – that it was unlikely to provide a pathway to local employment.
-‘People have been trained in a thousand things’, the PCR co-ordinator observed, ‘but there's no capacity to work \[for employment – i.e. very few jobs available locally\].’
-Likewise, the trainers delivering courses generally did not canvas what community members wished to learn, how they wished to learn, or build relationships through which they might gain some idea of people’s learning needs.[^2]
+‘People have been trained in a thousand things’, the PCR co-ordinator observed, ‘but there’s no capacity to work \[for employment – i.e. very few jobs available locally\].’
+Likewise, the trainers delivering courses generally did not canvas what community members wished to learn or how they wished to learn, or build relationships through which they might gain some idea of people’s learning needs.[^2]